" " " "

 5. Common mistakes to avoid when making your application:

-• No project receives 100% of its costs; typically, projects receive between 50 & 70% of their costs so make sure to budget & outline your costs in your application accordingly.
+• No project receives 100% of its costs; typically, projects receive between 50 & 70% of their costs so make sure to budget & outline the costs in your application accordingly.

 • Each group can make one application to the community fund per calendar year.
 Only one application from any group will be considered at any one time.
 A previous year's application to the fund must be concluded before funding for a new project can be sought.